beginning of content

 How is GORD diagnosed?

-If your symptoms don’t improve, your doctor may order some tests.
-The most common test for GORD is an endoscopy.
-This involves a long, thin flexible tube that has a light source and video camera attached.
-This tube is inserted down your throat to examine and take images of the inside of your oesophagus (food pipe) and stomach.
+An endoscopy is a long, thin flexible tube with a light source and video camera attached.
+This tube is inserted down your throat.
+It will check and take images of the inside of your oesophagus and stomach.

 ASK YOUR DOCTOR — Preparing for an appointment?
 Use the Question Builder for general tips on what to ask your GP or specialist.